GIScience/gis-training-resource-center/content/Module_2/en_qgis_geodata_management.md

 when working with your data files.
 The name of your files themselves need to be clear, meaning that you or others can identify what the data shows, where the data comes from, and to what time it refers.
 In QGIS, you should name your layers so you can identify the content, as well as what you have done with the layer.
-For example, if you have clipped a street layer of new york, do not name the layer "clipped", give it a name such as "streets_NYC_clipped".
+For example, if you have clipped a street layer of New York, do not name the layer "clipped", give it a name such as "streets_NYC_clipped".

 There are some basic principles when it comes to naming geodata that you produce or manipulate: